 50K to 100K

 That last section was intimidating!
 While your business may not have global recognition (or a global budget!)
-That doesn't mean that you can't have a great looking and strong performing website for your business.
+That doesn’t mean that you can’t have a great-looking and strong-performing website for your business.
 While there are many examples of stellar websites online and you have undoubtedly seen some cool effects and felt the seamless interface of amazing design.
 Do your expectations match your budget?
 Our favorite example is Apple.
-While it is most definitely a globally known company with some of the best developers, it also has something that the majority of business owners don't have access to; a generous marketing budget.
-Our biggest constraint is not skill or ability, it's usually what the client is willing to spend.
+While it is most definitely a globally known company with some of the best developers, it also has something that the majority of business owners don’t have access to; a generous marketing budget.
+Our biggest constraint is not skill or ability, it’s usually what the client is willing to spend.
 When discussing projects, we are conscious of your budget, we understand that everyone deserves a beautifully performing representation of their business, and that is definitely what we deliver.
-Many of our clients have been able to grow their business, increase their exposure, and become a larger company through some creative marketing strategies and appropriate budgeting.
-We can work with most any budget and can tailor a project to fulfill your marketing needs and still fit within your budget.
+Many of our clients have been able to grow their businesses, increase their exposure, and become larger companies through some creative marketing strategies and appropriate budgeting.
+We can work with almost any budget and can tailor a project to fulfill your marketing needs and still fit within your budget.
 Contact us to see what we can do for your business.